agrrh-/love-tetris/ROADMAP.md

 Done:

 - draw field
+- do a blocks map: I, O, L, r, S, Z, T

 To do:

-- do a block maps: I, O, L, r, S, Z, T
 - draw random block
 - do a falling block
 - handle floor collision and figure saving